Particular/docs.particular.net/architecture/aws/messaging.md

 #### When to use Amazon SQS?

-Use Amazon SQS when you want a solution:
+Use Amazon SQS when there is a need for a solution:

-- To decouple your microservices and facilitate asynchronous communication between them
+- To decouple microservices and facilitate asynchronous communication between them
-- Where you don’t need replay your events or commands to understand current state of your entities/processes
+- Where there isn't a need replay events or commands to understand current state of entities/processes
-- When you need to manage workloads that require data processing in batches
+- When there is a need to manage workloads that require data processing in batches
-- When you need to send notifications or alerts within an application
+- When there is a need to send notifications or alerts within an application
-- When you need to do data ingestion and use it as a buffer for incoming requests
+- When there is a need to do data ingestion and use it as a buffer for incoming requests
-- You’d want to fanout and send identical copies of a message to multiple queues in parallel - combined with Amazon SNS.
+- That requires a fanout to send identical copies of a message to multiple queues in parallel - combined with Amazon SNS.